 Contributions are paid by employers on a quarterly basis with due dates determined by the Department of Economic Security [A.R.S. § 23-723].
-The department serves as the collecting agency [A.R.S. § 23-726(A)].
+The department serves as the collecting agency for state unemployment taxes, special assessment and the Job Training Tax [A.R.S. § 23-726A].

-The following section is a summary by year of tax law changes that have been enacted by the Legislature since 2004.
+The following section is a summary by year of tax law changes that have been enacted by the Legislature since 2006.

-There were no changes enacted to this tax in 2006, and 2007.
+There were no changes enacted to this tax in 2006 and 2007.